 Even in automation, it’s really about the people.

-3- Get management buy-in: Though “move fast and break things” mantra is making itself heard across the enterprise, management buy-in is still a thing if you work for a large company.
+Though “move fast and break things” mantra is making itself heard across the enterprise, management buy-in is still a thing if you work for a large company.
 Knowing the process to be automated and possible benefits from automation, you can build a compelling case for company leadership.
 The keywords are RPA, AI and Return on Investment (ROI).
 The first 2 are topics that executives feel compelled to invest in these days.
-As for ROI an executive should demand to know the number in any investment.
+As for ROI, an executive should demand to know the ROI in any investment.

 However, it is a completely different situation with an in-house team.
 No one wants to wake up one day and discover that their job is redundant.
 It is necessary to have an open and honest discussion with the team about what automation will bring.
 Some points to cover are:

 - Convince the team of the change.
-I know it is easy to say and hard to do.
+It is easy to say and hard to do.
 Unless you have strong management support, it can be impossible to convince teams about the need for automation.

 - Design the new, leaner team